andreeeeaaaaas/my-digital-space/_pages/projects/making accessibility conformance easier.md

 	<img src="assets/projects/acr-dashboard-1600w.webp">
 	<figcaption>The overview page of the dashboard</figcaption>
 </figure>
-<p class="callout blue">Due to government privacy, the visuals shown here are only recreations and the specific tools are omitted</p>
+>Due to government privacy, the visuals shown here are only recreations and the specific tools are omitted

 ## Process